-I have just finished reading the best financial book ever and I have read most of them.
+I have recently reread the best financial book ever and I have read most of them.
 It is The Ascent of Money: a Financial History of the World by Harvard professor Niall Ferguson.
-It gives you a great explanation of how the broad sweep of history delivered us to the doorstep of today’s crisis.
+It gives you a great explanation of how the broad sweep of history delivered us to where we are today.

 Ferguson starts with an ancient accounting system written on clay tablets in Mesopotamia 5,000 years ago, and then takes us through the economic dominance of Greece and Rome.

 We learn about a medieval Italian diplomat named Fibonacci, who imported advanced mathematical concepts from the Middle East, which we still trade around today.
 He plots the rise of the great banking dynasties, such as the Medicis and the Rothschilds (Jacob was my neighbor in London).

 It is also a pot boiling narrative of the great financial scandals, starting with the Mississippi bubble which wrecked the government of France, the South Sea bubble, where Sir Isaac Newton lost his shirt, to the Ponzi schemes of the 20th century.